 Once treatment has been successfully completed, an individualized aftercare program provides ongoing support to help ensure long-term recovery.
 The aftercare program will address both the addiction and the mental illness and will include ongoing therapy and evaluation of the mental illness and the medications used to treat it as well as participation in at least one recovery group.
 Depending on the individual’s needs, it may also include vocational rehab or a stay in a sober living facility to ease the transition back into everyday life.

-Give Drug Treatment Centers Lansdale a call today at 215-383-2672, and speak to an addiction specialist who can help.
+Give Drug Treatment Centers Lansdale a call today at 215-383-2672, and speak to an addiction specialist.
+Let them help you find rehab facilities that fit your needs.